 Secondly, black tea’s oxidation brings out certain useful tannins of tea to the fore.
 And though green tea harbors more antioxidants and polyphenolic catechins (chief of which is EGCG) than black tea, the oxidation of black tea draws to the fore theaflavin, a tannin that has enormous health benefits.
 Thus even when oxidation contributes to the bitterness and astringency of black tea (and the dark color of the liquor), we can conclude that it’s one essential process.

 In short, black tea brings a lot of goodies to the health department.
 Some of the most noteworthy are:

+As mentioned, there’s plenty of polyphenols (antioxidant micronutrients we get from plants) in black tea.
 That means you get access to plant nutrients that can counter free radical damage in the body.
 These antioxidants include catechins,

 theaflavins, and thearubigins.

 Take note that theaflavin as an antioxidant has antiviral, and even anti-cancer effects.
 This has been proven via in-vitro studies in lab animals.
 One study done on rats shows theaflavins lower cholesterol levels.
 Plus, the polyphenol helped normalize erratic